Restricting Data Access to Specific Domains#

 4. When you’re done entering allowed domain values, click Done.
 The restriction goes into effect in about 30 seconds.

-Now requests that use the token must have an HTTP header referer value that matches one of the Allowed Domains values.
+Now requests that use the token must have an HTTP referer header value that matches one of the Allowed Domains values.

 Single Domain Restrictions#

-A domain restriction can be a URL or an actual IP address.
-The form checks each domain restriction to ensure it is a valid input.
-If any of the inputted domain restrictions are not valid you will not be able to hit the “Update domain” button to update the restriction.
+A domain restriction can be a URL or an IP address.
+The form validates each domain restriction.
+If any of the domain restrictions are invalid, the Update domain button remains disabled.

 Path Restrictions#